ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

 As much as I love writing in Markdown, I much prefer doing revisions in Word.
 Not to mention that your prospective publisher wouldn’t be too happy about receiving a Markdown file.

 Fortunately, tools such as [Pandoc](https://pandoc.org/) (available for both macOS and Windows) let you convert Markdown files into a variety of formats, and *vice versa*.
-Pandoc integrates with Typora, which makes exporting files super easy.
+Pandoc integrates with Typora, which makes exporting and importing files super easy.

 ![Exporting a Markdown file from Typora using Pandoc](https://drobnik.co/images/md-for-writers-exporting.jpg)